tinymce/tinymce-docs/_includes/configuration/style-formats-autohide.md

 ## style_formats_autohide

-This option enables auto hiding of styles that doesn't match the current context.
-That means if you have a style for tables only it wouldn't be visible in the styles drop down when the caret isn't inside a table.
+This option enables auto hiding of styles that can't be applied to the current context.
+For example: if a style applies only to tables, it wouldn't be visible in the styles drop down when the caret isn't inside a table.
+By default, irrelevant menu items are disabled

 **Type:** `Boolean`
-**Defaults:** `False`
+**Default:** `false`

 ##### Example